ccber-restoration/ncos-bird-surveys/code/Matt_Vinh/README.md

 4. gotelli_paper

-Scratch scripts for the replication of the work of Gotelli et al. in their paper *name*.
+Scratch scripts for the replication of the work of Gotelli et al. in their paper [Detecting Temporal Trends in Species  Assemblages with Bootstrapping Procedures and Hierarchical Models](https://pmc.ncbi.nlm.nih.gov/articles/PMC2981998/).

-to do flesh out details

 6. URCA_poster_figures